Skip to content

 • EchoTriad: 3 EchoTracers in a triangle, six live beams from 30–10 m.

-• QuadraTus: 4 VerticalVortex in a square, eight beams for 160/80/40 m.
+• QuadraTus: 4 VerticalVortex elements in a square, eight beams for 160/80/40 m.

 • EchoArray: Switchable parasitic crown for 20–10 m, dual inner/outer rings.

-• High IP3 linearity
+• High linearity and overload margin

 • Common-mode isolation at every boundary